Clockmender/Precision-Drawing-Tools/CONTRIBUTING.md

 Please make all code changes pep8 compliant and supply comments explaining what, why and how.

+Contributors are expected to run their code through `pylint` before submitting pull requests or committing code.

 ## Code Formatting

 Run you code through the [black](https://github.com/psf/black/) code formatting tool with `black -l100`